noklesta/SublimeEmberNav/README.md

 file located in the root directory of an Ember.js application.
 Both JavaScript and CoffeeScript are supported.

-Your are free to name your files however you want, and the location of each type of file can be customized either per user or per project (see below).
-However, if you choose to follow certain conventions (heavily inspired by Ruby on Rails), certain related files will be located at the top of the list so that they can be selected simply by pressing Enter.
-For instance, if the active view is an Ember model and you request a list of controllers, the controller(s) corresponding to the model will be listed at the top.
+The location of each type of file can be customized either per user or per project (see below).
+Furthermore, although you are free to name your files however you want, if you choose to follow certain conventions (heavily inspired by Ruby on Rails), some related files will be located at the top of the list so that they can be selected simply by pressing Enter.
+For instance, if the active ST2 view contains an Ember model and you request a list of controllers, the controller(s) corresponding to the model will be listed at the top.

 The following examples illustrate the conventions needed for the related files feature to work (the file names can end in either `.js`, `.coffee` or